defNotPau/SimpleDeathChest/README.md

 ```
 [HH:MM:SS WARN]: [DeathChest] I'm def NOT working rn

-Some of the initial commits were made at 2am, sorry about the language used.
 ```

+## Non-Release nomenclature

+- The current year (ex.
+2024, therefore 24)
+- <strong>w</strong>
+- Version number, referring to the revision on that year.
+- Alpha (a), beta (b), or pre-release (p)
+  - An example of all this could be: 24w01a (the first non-release version published)

 #

+Some of the initial commits were made at 2am, sorry about the language used.

 > [!CAUTION]
 > This is my first plugin made for minecraft, there might be errors, bugs, and maybe an occasional crash in you server, it has not been fully tested.